SEC Rule 17g-5 and Why You Should Care

 NRSROs must also maintain separate sites detailing information about each rating that is subject to an “issuer-pay conflict.”

-NRSROs must issue ratings for at least 10% of the securities whose sites they have accessed (granted they access 10 or more sites) in order to prevent misuse of material non-public information (MNPI).
+NRSROs must issue ratings for at least 10 percent of the securities whose sites they have accessed (granted they access 10 or more sites) in order to prevent misuse of material non-public information (MNPI).

 Access to either of these websites must be granted to any NRSRO, even those that are not paid.